Okay, here are the best Pole links I've seen to date...starting with...

 - is friend Seth White's web site.
 He wintered at McMurdo in 2002-03 as the science tech, and went back in the 2003-04 summer with the Biospherical radiometer project.
 The 2003-04 trip included a visit to Pole, and this as well as the rest of the web site is filled with a detailed journal and lots of good pictures.
 In May 2004 he spent two weeks at Palmer, in August 2004 he was at Summit!
 With camera.
 Such a job!
 He returned to Summit briefly (wow! a 2-day visit!) in May 2005, and has since returned to Thule as well as McMurdo with UNAVCO...he spent the first half of the 2006-07 summer there...

-- Jackie Ronne
+- The late Jackie Ronne

 - of course wintered with her husband Finn at East Base on Stonington Island in 1947.
 This site has lots of pictures, tales, books, and photos of her visit to Pole on 7 December 1971.
 She was the eighth woman to visit Pole, and half of the first husband-wife team.